-- Knowingly and willfully leaving the scene of an accident while operating a CMV or non-CMV results in disgualification for at least 12 months. - Committing a felony while operating a CMV or non-CMV results in disgualification for at least 12 months. - A conviction for either offense above while carrying placarded hazardous materials results in disqualification for at least three years. - A conviction for violation of an out-of-service order results in disqualification for at least six months. - The use of a CMV or non-CMV in the commission of any felony involving manufacturing, distributing or dispensing a controlled substance, or possession with intent to manufacture, distribute or disperse a controlled substance, results in a lifetime disqualification. - If convicted of operating a commercial motor vehicle in violation of regulations pertaining to railroad-highway grade crossings: first conviction 60-day disqualification; second conviction within a three-year period -120day disqualification; third and subsequent conviction within a three-year period one-year disqualification.
+- Knowingly and willfully leaving the scene of an accident while operating a CMV or non-CMV results in disqualification for a minimum 12 months. - · Committing a felony while operating a CMV or non-CMV results in disqualification for a minimum 12 months. - A conviction for either offense above while carrying placarded hazardous materials results in disqualification for a minimum three years. - A conviction for violation of an out-of-service order results in disqualification for a minimum six months. - The use of a CMV or non-CMV in the commission of any felony involving manufacturing, distributing or dispensing a controlled substance, or possession with intent to manufacture, distribute or disperse a controlled substance, results in a lifetime disqualification. - Operating a commercial motor vehicle in violation of regulations pertaining to railroad-highway grade crossings: first conviction 60-day disqualification; second conviction within a three-year period -120-day disqualification; third and subsequent conviction within a three-year period one-year disqualification.